uhm-descartes/uhm-descartes.github.io/_pages/training/data-science.md

 Engineering to Economics to Business to Mathematics/ Statistics to Natural Sciences, with different backgrounds and expectations with AI, Data Science, and Machine Learning.
 A weekend orientation program at the beginning of the school year will train new NRT students about our curriculum approach using modules and the Knowledge Map.
-The trainng will be by returning NRT students, faculty, and industry constituents.
+The training will be by returning NRT students, faculty, and industry constituents.
 Featured with the orientation program there will be a focused one week course on Data Science and Machine Learning basics for students who are completely new to the area or want a refresher course.
 This will include illustrations of Machine Learning applications in Engineering.
 The class will be coordinated by an NRT investigator, but taught by returning NRT students.